Homefront (video game): Critical response

 Homefront was met with mixed reviews across all platforms.
 Some critics praised the atmosphere and story, while others panned those same aspects, along with the short length of the single-player campaign.
 However, the multiplayer aspect of Homefront was generally well received.
 Review aggregator GameRankings generated a score of 71.70% for the Xbox 360 version, 69.33% for the PlayStation 3 version and 68.89% for the Microsoft Windows version.
 Review aggregator Metacritic generated a score of 70 out of 100 across all platforms.

 Play praised Kaos studios for the different campaign mode and multiplayer, but criticized most other things.
 IGN praised the setting and presentation, while criticizing the short campaign.
 GameSpot praised some memorable moments and the well crafted multiplayer, however it criticized the short length and felt that it was too similar to other first person shooters.
 According to GameZone, "with a few tweaks and a fresher coat of paint, Homefront would have been outstanding, far outshining either of those titles.
 As is, it's still worth a playthrough, and the quality multiplayer makes an excellent alternative to your current, aging FPS of choice."
+1Up.com felt that the story and the multiplayer made up for the generic single-player mode.